 Scripture is a weapon in fighting temptation and spiritual warfare

 When Jesus, led by the Spirit, went into the desert for 40 days to be tempted by the enemy, he defeated each temptation by quoting appropriate Scriptures verbatim (e.g., Luke 4:1–13/Deuteronomy 8:3, 6:13, and 6:16).
 The apostle Paul writes that since “our struggle is not against flesh and blood, but . . . against the spiritual forces of evil,” we are to “take . . . the sword of the Spirit, which is the word of God” and “pray in the Spirit on all occasions with all kinds of prayers and requests” (Ephesians 6:12, 17–18).

 - Slowly pray through a psalm, such as Psalm 139, substituting your own name for the pronouns me and I.

 - When you pray about a specific situation or struggle, ask the Holy Spirit to lead you to a passage.
 After listening and waiting on God, pray through that Scripture, keeping this particular need in mind.

 - Intercede for a person or community you care about using one of Paul’s prayers (e.g., Philippians 1:3–6, 9; Ephesians 1:15–21; Colossians 1:9–14; 1 Thessalonians 5:23–24).

 - Have someone share a prayer need.
-Then wait on God and ask him to bring a Scripture to mind to pray for that person.
-When he does, pray through that Scripture for the person in light of the need they shared.
+Then wait on God and ask him to bring a Scripture to mind.
+When he does, pray through that passage, interceding for that person’s request.